 Ground Beef, Italian Sausage, and Peppers Meatloaf Balls

 These individual-serving Ground Beef, Italian Sausage, and Peppers Meatloaf Balls were a fun take on regular meatloaf!
-And this tasty recipe is low-glycemic, dairy-free, and South Beach Diet Phase Two, and you can use almond meal instead of breadcrumbs if you want it to be low-carb and gluten-free.
-Use the Diet-Type Index to find more recipes like this one.
+And this tasty recipe is low-glycemic and dairy-free, and if you use almond meal instead of breadcrumbs it can be low-carb and gluten-free.
+Use the Oven Dinners to find more recipes like this one.

 If anyone is scratching their head over a recipe named Ground Beef, Italian Sausage, and Peppers Meatloaf Balls, let me start by telling you how I came up with Meatloaf Balls in the recipe title.
 A while ago, I happened to see a site where a famous food personality (who shall not be named!) was touting the idea of meatloaf cooked in muffin tins.
 I loved the idea, which sounded perfect for any house where some family members want different ingredients in their meatloaf than others.